AXA Hong Kong and Macau stands with Employee Benefits customers in the new normal under COVID-19 by providing free new physical and mental protection

-launch a series of Mind Health Digital Tools and Dr@Live video consultation service

-HONG KONG SAR - Media OutReach - 27 January 2021 - As the COVID-19 pandemic continues, AXA Hong Kong and Macau today announced the launch of a series of free new physical and mental health protection and services for all Employee Benefits customers, supporting corporates and their employees in this critical time.
+HONG KONG, Jan.
+27, 2021 /PRNewswire/ -- As the COVID-19 pandemic continues, AXA Hong Kong and Macau today announced the launch of a series of free new physical and mental health protection and services for all Employee Benefits customers, supporting corporates and their employees in this critical time.
 They include:

 - First in Hong Kong to make "Benefits for Hospital Income (COVID-19)" a standard policy provision, upgrading the benefits of policyholders with long-term protection for free